gumaerc-testorg/6.642-fall-2008/content/pages/syllabus.md

 Course Outline
 --------------

 A tentative outline, divided into nine main topics, is provided below.
-A more detailed summary of lectures is provided in the [calendar]({{< baseurl >}}/pages/calendar) section.
+A more detailed summary of lectures is provided in the {{% resource_link f53d2cf6-0c9b-da59-1003-9945acf71903 "calendar" %}} section.

 1. Introduction and review of Maxwell's equations
 2. Solutions to Laplace's equation in Cartesian, cylindrical and spherical geometries